jurihock/stftPitchShiftPlugin/MANUAL.md

 | 11 | STFT overlap | Degree of the internal audio segment [overlap](https://api.semanticscholar.org/CorpusID:15841658). |
 | 12 | DFT size | Number of frequency bins to be used for spectral processing. |

-Remarks:
+## Automation

+- All parameters are adjustable at runtime, the changes take effect immediately.
 - Manually adjusting parameters `11` and `12` causes a complete reset of the internal signal processing.
 Permanently changing these two parameters at runtime is not recommended.
-- Additionally, parameters `11` and `12` are automatically adjusted for extremely small and large block sizes.
+- Additionally, parameters `11` and `12` are automatically adapted for extremely small and large block sizes.
+This usually happens only once at startup or on each manual change of `11` and `12`.

 ## Routing